Keep bones healthy over 65

 Some people find their appetite starts to drop as they get older.
-Eating less can make it more difficult to get the nutrients you need to keep muscles and bones strong and healthy.
+Eating less can make it more difficult to get the nutrients you need to keep muscles and bones healthy.

 Staying active will help to keep your appetite up.
 But if you don't feel like eating much some days, it's still important to try to stick to a healthy, balanced diet.

-- calcium makes our bones (and teeth) strong and rigid
+- calcium keeps our bones and teeth healthy

 - vitamin D helps our bodies to absorb calcium

 Another reason to eat a balanced diet is that it will help you to maintain a healthy body weight.
+Keep your weight up.
 Being underweight is linked to a higher risk of fractures.

 If your diet isn't as good as it should be, you may want to consider taking a dietary supplement.